lukasmolnar/pino-locoman/README.md

 ![alt text](utils/images/dynamics_models.png)

-Note: the "full" dynamics option is chosen with `include_base=True` in the example scripts.
-This makes the base variable part of the input, even though it is un-actuated.
-The dynamics are then ensured using a path constraint on each node, rather than propagating the base dynamics through the state.
+The file `ocp_args.py` contains additional arguments for each dynamics choice.
+For example, `include_base=True` adds the base variable to the input (for the velocity and acceleration formulations).
+The dynamics are then ensured through a path constraint on each node, rather than propagating the base dynamics through the state.

 ## Solvers